 - Maintaining files of active proposals and awards

-- Providing regular reports to the THECB, Board of Regents, vice presidents, deans and other administrators concerning proposal and award activity
+- Providing regular reports to the Texas Higher Education Coordinating Board (THECB,) Board of Regents, vice presidents, deans and other administrators concerning proposal and award activity as appropriate

 - Responding to requests for information or special reports